Ad-invariant metrics on nonnice nilpotent Lie algebras: Introduction

 In both cases, some extra work is needed in order to prove that the constructed Lie algebras are in fact irreducible.
 To this end, we prove two technical results; one concerns a special class of positively-graded Lie algebras, the other a particular type of metric Lie algebra with a distinguished nondegenerate subspace which encodes part of the Lie algebra structure in a suitable sense.

 Even though all results in this paper are stated over $\R$, many of the constructions work over more general fields.

-We have not been able to produce nonnice $2$-step nilpotent Lie algebras carrying ad-invariant metrics with the techniques of this paper; whether such examples exist is left as an open problem.
+We have not been able to produce nonnice $2$-step nilpotent Lie algebras carrying ad-invariant metrics with the techniques of this paper.
+Large classes of nonnice nilpotent Lie algebras of step two are proved to exist by a counting argument in \cite[Example~3]{Nikolayevsky}; as the construction is not explicit, it is not clear if any of the resulting Lie algebras admit an ad-invariant metric.
+Whether such examples exist is left as an open problem.